-With growing concerns of COVID-19 and other airborne viruses, and their effects on indoor air quality, more people are looking for ways to purify the air in their homes.
-Recently, we’ve received many questions about the ability of our air purifiers to guard against airborne coronavirus, as well as the general effectiveness of HEPA filters.
-We would like to share some facts below to help you make a more informed decision about your next HEPA filter or HEPA air purifier purchase.
+With growing concerns of COVID-19 and other airborne viruses, and more and more time spent within the confines of our homes, many people are looking for ways to improve their indoor air quality.
+Recently, we’ve received many questions about the ability of our air purifiers to guard against airborne coronavirus.
+We would like to share some facts to help you make a more informed decision about your next High Efficiency Particulate Air (HEPA) filter or HEPA air purifier purchase.

-2. While single virus particles exist in the air, they tend to aggregate rapidly.
+Coronavirus particles range from 80 to 160 nanometers (0.08 to 0.16 microns).³ While single virus particles can exist in the air, they tend to aggregate rapidly.
 Aggregation speed depends on the size and distribution of the airborne particles, the concentration of the aerosol, and the thermodynamic conditions.
-In other words, airborne viruses tend to aggregate to form large particles rather than remain as individual particles, which are usually bigger than 0.16 microns.
+In other words, airborne viruses tend to aggregate to form large particles rather than remain as individual particles, which are usually bigger than 0.16 microns.⁴